RSurya99/bot-absen/README.md

 - attendace via android app (same function as web)
 - data report and can be exported to excel

-for point 2 until 4 still in the manufacturing stage
+for point 2 until 4 still under development

 ## License